 - The victim can either accept the help of APS or decline these services.

 If you suspect that your loved one is the victim of elderly neglect or abuse, consider contacting Adult Protective Services.
 They can provide the help that your family needs at this time.
 A professional caseworker can review your loved one’s situation.
 Also, they can determine the best course of action.
 If you do not realize that your loved one is being abused, a mandated reporter might.
 The mandated reporter must report the abuse to APS.
 To learn more about getting your loved one help, you can contact a lawyer.
-For more information on protective services for the elderly, be sure to check out next week’s blog post.
-I will discuss other options to help your loved one.
-If you want to help them now, you should contact an attorney.
 Find an attorney who has worked with other neglect and abuse cases.
 They can help your loved one.